jupyterlab/frontends-team-compass/grants/czi-eoss5-notebook-v7-loi.md

 ## Proposal Title: Auto-filled; Maximum of 60 characters, including spaces.

-Jupyter Notebook maintenance and community support for v4 migration.
+Jupyter Notebook maintenance and community support.

 ## Amount Requested: Total budget amount requested in USD, including indirect costs; this number should be between $100,000 USD and $400,000 USD total costs over a two-year period.